TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 TacType 32

-Included dedicated removal tool
+Included specialized removal tool

-Backlight translucency
+Backlight Transparency

 TacType 60

-Left: TacType Right: Cerakey
+Left: TacType, Right: Cerakey

-That said, this is only a translucency experiment.
+However, this is just a transparency experiment.

 TacType 60

-Left: TacType Right: Cerakey
+Left: TacType, Right: Cerakey

 TacType 69

-Left: Cerakey Right: TacType
+Left: Cerakey, Right: TacType

 TacType 68

-Left: Cerakey Right: TacType
+Left: Cerakey, Right: TacType

 クーポンコード「GREENKEYS」を使用すると$59.00以上の注文で$5.00オフ

-[Photos] TacType Review
+[Photo Review] TacType Review

-It arrived in a cardboard box like this.
+They arrived in a cardboard box like this.

 TacType 56